-40 men participated in the research who had early career, middle management and senior leadership roles in SMEs and large organisations, across public and private sectors.
-The findings were then build on in a collaborative conference in which men and women worked together on the recommendations which can be found in the research report that can be downloaded here.
+In 2016, 40 men who had early career, middle management and senior leadership roles in SMEs and large organisations, across public and private sectors participated in the initial research.
+The findings were then built on in a collaborative conference in which men and women worked together on the recommendations which can be found in the research report that can be downloaded here.

-We have now presented this research to many large organisations in sectors that include finance, technology, engineering, science, professional services, media, academia and government in the UK and beyond.
-Many have asked for more detail on how to implement the solutions suggested in the research.
-We have therefore introduced this guide, which can be downloaded here, as a companion to Collaborating with Men to help you turn the research into action.
+We presented the 2016 research to many large organisations in sectors that include finance, technology, engineering, science, professional services, media, academia and government in the UK and beyond.
+Many asked for more detail on how to implement the solutions suggested in the research.
+We therefore produced a guide, From research to day-to-day practice, which can be downloaded here, as a companion to the 2016 research to help turn the research into action.

-In 2014, for our 60th Anniversary, we undertook a survey into the life and work experiences of alumnae, around 1000 responded.
+In 2014, for our 60th anniversary, we undertook a survey into the life and work experiences of alumnae, and around 1000 responded.
 We asked women to reflect on their careers and to tell us about the challenges they had faced.
 When asked about the challenges:

 Read the full results in the Women Today, Women Tomorrow report.